abuzant/budgerigar-mutations/README.md

 The Budgerigar Mutation Calculator is a comprehensive genetic prediction tool for budgerigar breeders and enthusiasts.
 It provides real-time genetic calculations to predict offspring characteristics based on parent mutations.
 The calculator uses established genetic principles to model complex inheritance patterns across over 30 different mutations, delivering accurate probability-based predictions instantly within the browser.

-This tool is available in two versions:
-1. **PHP Version**: Server-side processing with form submission
-2. **HTML/JavaScript Version**: Client-side processing with real-time updates

-Both versions provide the same genetic accuracy, with the JavaScript version offering enhanced user experience through real-time updates and visual feedback.
+Provide genetic accuracy with the JavaScript offering enhanced user experience through real-time updates and visual feedback.

 ## ✨ Features